- Michael Ratnerpresident of the Center for Constitutional Rights. He joins us from Berlin, Germany.

-The Center for Constitutional Rights filed a criminal complaint in Germany today against outgoing Secretary of Defense Donald Rumsfeld.
-The complaint requests that the German Federal Prosecutor open an investigation–and ultimately, a criminal prosecution–looking into the responsibility of high-ranking U.S. officials for authorizing war crimes in the name of the so-called "War on Terror."
+AMY GOODMAN: The Center for Constitutional Rights has filed a criminal complaint in Germany today against outgoing Secretary of Defense Donald Rumsfeld.
+The complaint requests the German federal prosecutor open an investigation—and, ultimately, a criminal prosecution—looking into the responsibility of high-ranking U.S. officials for authorizing war crimes in the name of the so-called war on terror.

-Former White House Counsel and current Attorney General Alberto Gonzalez and former CIA Director George Tenet, are also charged in the complaint.
-The suit is being brought on behalf of a dozen torture victims–11 Iraqi citizens who were held at Abu Ghraib prison and one Guantánamo detainee.
+Former White House counsel and current Attorney General Alberto Gonzales and former CIA Director George Tenet are also charged in the complaint.
+The suit is being brought on behalf of a dozen torture victims—11 Iraqi citizens who were held at Abu Ghraib prison and one Guantánamo detainee.
 The plaintiffs claim they were victims of electric shock, severe beatings, sleep and food deprivation and sexual abuse.
 The complaint filed today is related to a 2004 complaint that was dismissed.
-This new complaint is filed under new circumstances including the recent resignation of Donald Rumsfeld.
-Germany"s laws on torture and war crimes permit the prosecution of suspected war criminals wherever they may be found.
+This new complaint is filed under new circumstances, including the recent resignation of Donald Rumsfeld.
+Germany’s laws on torture and war crimes permit the prosecution of suspected war criminals wherever they may be found.

 MICHAEL RATNER: I think that’s right, Amy.
 This is the first time they’re really picking it up.
 The press conference was well attended.
 This is news all over the world.
-I mean, one of the things we noticed wbout this lawsuit was the number of groups willing to join.
+I mean, one of the things we noticed about this lawsuit was the number of groups willing to join.
 The Center for Constitutional Rights, we have a major group of human rights organizations under the title FIDH, the International Federation of Human Rights, which has 140 branches.
 We have Theo Van Boven, the former rapporteur for the United Nations on torture has joined the suit, Nobel Prize winners and others.
-It’s really — it’s taken off.
-I think people are tired, really tired and angry over what the United States has perpetrated in the name of fighting the so-called war on terror.
+It’s really—it’s taken off.
+I think people are tired, really tired, and angry over what the United States has perpetrated in the name of fighting the so-called war on terror.

 MICHAEL RATNER: Those two people are remarkable.
-I mean, they — one, of course, as you said, is a judge, and one is a professor.
-And, you know, they keep saying, "Well, we just wrote these sort of abstract legal memos on the lengths to which you could go to carry out certain kinds of interrogations."
-And, of course they say they narrowly define torture so that everything from being strapped down and using dogs to waterboarding doesn’t constitute torture.
-And then they actually say in these memos that the President, in the name national security, can use torture.
+I mean, they—one, of course, as you said, is a judge, and one is a professor.
+And, you know, they keep saying, “Well, we just wrote these sort of abstract legal memos on the lengths to which you could go to carry out certain kinds of interrogations.”
+And of course they say they narrowly define torture so that everything from being strapped down and using dogs to waterboarding doesn’t constitute torture.
+And then they actually say in these memos that the president, in the name of national security, can use torture.
 Their claim is these were abstract legal opinions, and they’re not liable.

 Our claim is very different.
 Our claim is that these memos were written specifically, first to justify what was already going on in terms of torture, and they knew that, and they were also written to justify going forward to allow this whole series of interrogation practices that we all know that was authorized by Donald Rumsfeld and others, from waterboarding to stress positions to a variety of other kinds of torture.
 They were written specifically for that purpose.
 These were not simply lawyers in an academic exercise.
 These were lawyers at the Justice Department whose opinions were influential, in fact, instrumental, in our belief in aiding and abetting the torture that has occurred.